 The most important part of the day – SIESTA

 Don’t be shocked that the specific cafe or a shop is not open during the day, here in Valencia locals take siesta seriously.
 Actually, sometimes they decide to be closed all day or even all week, but don’t be annoyed it’s the part of the experience in Spain.
 Usually, siesta is and a number of shops shut between 2pm and 6pm.
 I guess we can’t blame them I believe we all rather be at the beach during hot days of summer than at work.

 Wander around the Old Town

 Wander around one of the oldest cities in Spain, the city fell under Byzantine and Roman empires, ruled by Christians and Moors and was walled twice.
-Firstly, by the Muslims in 10th century and secondly during 14th century under regime of king James.
+Firstly, by the Muslims in the 10th century and secondly during the 14th century under the regime of King James.

 Main points in Valencia’s old town:

 - Plaza del Ayuntamiento – the main square of the city.

 - Plaza de la Reina – busiest square and the gateway to many attractions

 - Silk market – a UNESCO heritage site